 Bee d'Vine's origins are rooted in forest conservation and rural development, and you can read more about our inspiration from the Kafa forest in the Preface section and again in the "The Most Sustainable Libation" chapter of our award-winning book.

 We've created the Bee D'vine Hives Fund to convert inefficient traditional beehives into modern ones that can produce seven to ten times more honey.
 Once we pay back our startup debts, we'll contribute a percentage of profits to the Beehive Converversion Fund.
-Learn more about the Kafa forest and the UNESCO recognized biosphere reserve below, and see our 90 second video showing Ethiopian beekeepers in Kafa hanging inefficient traditional hives.
+Learn more about the Kafa forest and the UNESCO recognized biosphere reserve below, and see our 90 second video below showing Ethiopian beekeepers in Kafa hanging inefficient traditional hives.

 BEES ARE DYING!